plclub/plclub-web/README.md

 ### How do I talk to about...?
 Questions about the content of the website are best directed to Cassia Torczon.
-Questions about the website itself are best directed to Lawrence Dunn.
 When in doubt, ask in the *#website* channel on the PL Club Slack.

 ### How do I contribute?